nodejs/node-eps/XXX-staged-require-with-lifecycle-hooks.md

 ### Safety

 Monkey-patching can be unsafe for many reasons.

-Sometimes code the behaviour of code changes based on parameter length of input functions--express is a good example of that.
+Sometimes the behaviour of code changes based on the parameter length of a function given as input to another, such as the `(req, res)`, `(req, res, next)` and `(err, req, res, next)` route handler signatures in express, which will switch the first argument to being an error instance if the function parameter arity is 4.
+Monkey-patching express route handlers properly requires branching instrumentation patches which provide different patched functions to match the length of the original route handler.
+This is easy to miss or get wrong, which will generally result in a crashed app.

 Sometimes patches can interfere with getter/setter behaviour.
+An example of this is `pg.native` mutating the rest of the postgres driver module to expect the native bindings to be used.
+Dynamic instrumentation is unaware of what the app might want to do in the future, so it needs to patch this optimistically, but if one naively tries to just do `const oldProp = pg.native; pg.native = newProp` it will trigger the getter behaviour, breaking the JS interface.
+Again, this is easy to miss, likely resulting in a crashed app.

 It can be difficult to differentiate between async callbacks that need code to maintain barrier linkage and sync callbacks which do not.
-Some interfaces accept multiple function arguments and dynamically identifying which is a callback that needs to be instrumented can be unreliable.
+Some interfaces also accept multiple function arguments or callbacks stored in an options object which could contain other functions, so dynamically identifying callbacks that need to be instrumented can be unreliable or even impossible.

 Any form of queueing, even simply putting a callback in an array to be called elsewhere, will break continuation linking and requires manual intervention to maintain that linkage which is not always possible for dynamic instrumentation.

 Most APM providers try/catch constantly because the existing solutions for tracking continuation lose context regularly.
 We've done the best we can with monkey-patching, but we've hit a wall and have been pushing for things like `async-hooks` to improve the situation.
-However, `async-hooks` only solves part of the problem--linking the callsite to the callback--but context on what was happening still requires monkey-patching, and there are plenty of situations where context-loss is not the hard part.
+However, `async-hooks` only solves part of the problem, linking the callsite to the callback.
+However, context on what was happening still requires monkey-patching, and there are plenty of situations where context-loss is not the hard part.

+At the code text level, applying heuristic behaviour analysis is possible to more deeply understand the complex interaction of the code, enabling a much wider range of possibilities in terms of dynamic instrumentation.

 ### Performance